Understanding TSP Annuities

 - Less money for beneficiaries

-Many annuities come with high purchasing fees when compared to other financial products, which is something to be aware of when considering a purchase.
+Many annuities have higher purchasing fees than other financial products, which is something to be aware of when considering a purchase.

-And one of the biggest limitations of an annuity is lack of control of the funds.
-Once you have purchased an annuity, you have essentially given up control of the principal.
+One big limitation of an annuity is the lack of control of the funds.
+Once you purchase an annuity, you essentially give up control of the principal.

 If you have a change of heart later in life and decide you want that lump sum back, it may be difficult or even impossible to get it.